 C503.3.3 Skylight area.
 The addition of skylights that results in a total building skylight area less than or equal to that specified in Section C402.4.1 shall comply with Section C402.4.
 Alterations that result in a total

 building skylight area greater than that specified in Section C402.4.1 shall comply with the component performance option with target area adjustment per Section C402.1.5 or the total building performance option in Section C407 for the whole building.
+Provided the skylight area is not changed, using the same skylight area in the standard reference design as the building prior to alteration shall be an alternative to using the skylight area specified in Table C407.5.1(1).

 C503.4 Mechanical systems.
 Those parts of systems which are altered or replaced shall comply with Section C403.
 Additions or alterations shall not be made to an existing mechanical system that will cause the existing mechanical system to become out of compliance.